 - Measuring Quality in Initial Teacher Education (MQuITE):

-- Adams, Paul (Principal Investigator) Beck, Anna (Co-investigator)
+- Kennedy, Aileen (Principal Investigator) Adams, Paul (Co-investigator) Beck, Anna (Co-investigator)

 - Teacher engagement with research: exploring the development of a school-based research centre

 View University of Strathclyde in a larger map